THE PUNK DEBATE - DEAD OR ALIVE

 about taking a view from old age pensioners, a section of society which has now become discarded

-by society because they're past the age of working, therefore
+by society because they're past the age of working, therefore they're no longer ploughing money into

 the system.
 I mean the only old age pensioner view you get is on something like the Tweets, or